House prices up 12% but rises expected to slow, says Nationwide

 This demand has pushed up house prices, despite householders also facing higher food and fuel bills.

+Samantha Bickford, mortgage specialist at Plymouth-based Clarity Wealth Management, said: "I have not yet personally seen buyers or sellers becoming more nervous given the cost of living crisis.
+First-time buyers are still keen to get on the property ladder."

-Mr Gardner said that the cost of living squeeze would eventually have an impact.
+However, Mr Gardner said that the cost of living squeeze would eventually have an impact.

 "We continue to expect the housing market to slow in the quarters ahead.
 The squeeze on household incomes is set to intensify," he said.